vsbuffalo/findorf/findorf/README.md

 ## Design

  - separate BLASTX runs against relatives, effect on K-A statistics.
+Why? because we also want a close relative with a short hit (= larger e-value) to be considered alongside a longer hit from a more distant relative.
+Sure this may not happen, but what about truncated proteins in databases?

  - identity-based scoring of frames